Broad Street Bullies (film)

 Broad Street Bullies is a 2010 documentary film produced and directed by veteran documentary filmmaker George Roy for HBO Sports.
-It chronicles the National Hockey League's (NHL) Philadelphia Flyers from their beginnings as an expansion team in 1967, to their back-to-back Stanley Cup championships (1974, 1975), and three straight Finals appearances (1974–1976).
+It chronicles the National Hockey League's (NHL) Philadelphia Flyers from their beginnings as an expansion team in 1967, to their back-to-back Stanley Cup championships (1974, 1975), and three straight Stanley Cup Final appearances (1974–1976).

 The film includes clips and photos from the era, along with interviews with players, writers, broadcasters, and other individuals involved with the Flyers and/or NHL hockey during that period.
 It is narrated by Liev Schreiber.

 Overview

 Broad Street Bullies begins with the line, "In any great drama, you need heroes and villains.
 The Flyers were both."
 The film then gives a brief history of ice hockey and the National Hockey League.
 It tells of founder Ed Snider's quest to bring an expansion team to Philadelphia, then follows the creation of the team and the city's initial unenthusiastic response to the new team.
 The documentary shows how the early Flyers were physically beaten by the St. Louis Blues, and their consequent decisions to bring in bigger and tougher players, so as not to be pushed around in the post season.
 This resulted in an aggressive team that bent rules, and used fighting and intimidation as a tactic – nicknamed the "Broad Street Bullies".

 Broad Street Bullies profiles Dave "The Hammer" Schultz, his impact on the team, and influence on the development of a new attitude towards ice hockey in Philadelphia.
 Schultz was critical in the team's first post-season series win.
 The documentary then describes the re-acquisition of goaltender Bernie Parent, with a minor biographical section on him.
 It then illustrates the talent on the Philadelphia roster, and examines the relationship between the Flyers organization and the city of Philadelphia, highlighting the problems, both economic and sports-related, of the city and its new love affair with the team.

 After a brief look at the Flyers' success in the 1973–74 regular season, head coach Fred "the Fog" Shero is introduced.
 It then looks at the Flyers-Rangers series that resulted in the first expansion team defeating an Original Six team in a playoff series.
-The film then examines the Flyers' Stanley Cup Finals series against the Boston Bruins.
+The film then examines the Flyers' Stanley Cup Final series against the Boston Bruins.
 The documentary also covers the odd relationship between singer Kate Smith and the Flyers' team.
 It then focuses on the final game of the series, which culminated in the Flyers' first Stanley Cup championship, as well as the response by fans.
 The documentary explores the dichotomy between the love of the team in Philadelphia and the hate it generated in other cities, epitomized by Flyer great Bobby Clarke.
 A brief mention is made of the LCB line (Reggie Leach-Clarke-Bill Barber).